 We have offered coffee from Panama Elida Estate for numerous years, and this season is no exception.
 Elida is producing some of the best, if not the best coffee in Panama today.
-While this cofee is their tradional varietal Catuai, they have set multiple world records for the #1 top ranked coffees in both the Geisha Washed and Geisha Processes categories in the Best of Panama competition.
+While this coffee is their tradional varietal Catuai, they have set multiple world records for the #1 top ranked coffees in both the Geisha Washed and Geisha Processes categories in the Best of Panama competition.
 Their natural process Geisha set a new world record for coffee at auction, $1029 a pound green in 2019!
 This past year, in a private auction of solely their coffees, one coffee was sold for over $6,000 a pound and that is not a typo.
 Adding to the credentials of this great farm, their two #1 wins were repeats from 2018.
 Wilford Lamastus and son Wilford Jr know every aspect of coffee growing, processing and cupping.
 Their farm is the highest elevation farm in Panama and they know every inch of it.
 This Catuai Natural is a superbly processed coffee, big and powerful, but very clean.
 The Lamastus family can grow and process Naturals like few others and the Catuai represents a very good value for the quality offered.

 Elida Estate has been run by the Lamastus family for four generations, starting in 1918 when the founder of the farm, Robert Lamastus, bought property along the Baru Volcano.
 There are three farms in the Lamastus family: Elida Estate, El Burro Estate, and Luito Geisha Estate.
 With elevations between 5500 and 8200 feet above sea level, Elida is the highest coffee farm in Panama, although coffee is only grown between 5600 and 6200 feet.
 A large part of the farm is a dedicated ecological reserve area in Volcan Baru National Park, a world heritage site.